Advice > Software engineering

 It’s designed for those who have already covered the basics and want something more advanced for their interview preparation.

 It’s not the cheapest option and, unlike IGotAnOffer, you can’t filter for interviewers who’ve worked at your target company at the same basic price.
-But with its reputation for advanced system design practice, it’s a platform worth being aware of if you don’t mind the price.
+But with its reputation for advanced system design practice, it’s a platform worth checking out if you don’t mind the price.

 3. Best sites for solo system design practice